-Yukon University study finds microplastics in Whitehorse air | CBC News
+Whitehorse one of the only cities in the world to measure airborne microplastics | CBC News

 "But everywhere humans have looked, we have found microplastics.
 Tops of mountains, bottoms of the ocean, in our rivers, in our guts, in our cells, in everything, basically."

 Airborne microplastic takes many forms and comes from many different sources, according to Postma, but a key contributor is discarded plastic waste.
-Since plastic biodegrades very slowly, it just breaks down into smaller pieces that can be carried by air currents.
+Since plastic biodegrades very slowly, it just fragments into smaller pieces that can be carried by air currents.

 Once in the atmosphere, microplastics can travel long distances.
 Microplastic fibres have been found in the most remote environments in the world.